-Between August 8, 2018 and August 10, 2018, the Company entered into five subscription agreements, pursuant to which the Company agreed to sell, for an aggregate purchase price of \$2,750,000, 6,875,000 units (\$0.40 per unit), representing (i) 6,875,000 Common Shares and (ii) three-year warrants to purchase an aggregate of 6,875,000 Common Shares at an exercise price of \$0.60 per share.
-The warrants provide that they are callable at any time after the bid price of the Company's Common Shares exceeds 120% of the exercise price of the warrants for a period of 20 consecutive business days.
+On July 31, 2018, the Company entered into a subscription agreement with Navy Capital Green International, Ltd., a British Virgin Islands limited company ("Navy Capital"), pursuant to which we agreed to sell to Navy Capital, for a purchase price of \$3,000,000, 7,500,000 units, at \$0.40 per unit, representing (i) 7,500,000 Common Shares, and (ii) three-year warrants to purchase an aggregate of 7,500,000 Common Shares at an exercise price of \$0.60 per Common Share (the "Navy Capital Offering").
+The warrants provide that they are callable at any time after the bid price of our Common Shares exceeds 120% of the exercise price of the warrants for a period of 20 consecutive business days.
 The subscription agreements require us to file, on or before November 1, 2018, a registration statement with the U.S. Securities and Exchange Commission registering the Common Shares and Common Shares acquirable upon exercise of the warrants issued to such investors.
 If we fail to file the registration statement on or before that date, we must issue to such investors an additional number of units equal to ten percent (10%) of the units originally subscribed for by the investor (which will include additional warrants at the original exercise price).
+Between August 8, 2018 and August 10, 2018, we entered into five subscription agreements in connection with the Navy Capital Offering, pursuant to which we agreed to sell 6,875,000 units for an aggregate purchase price of \$2,750,000.